chaosblade-io/chaosblade/CONTRIBUTING.md

 ## What can you do
-Every action to make project better is encouraged.
+Every action to make the project better is encouraged.
 On GitHub, every improvement for the project could be via a PR (short for pull request).

 * If you find a typo, try to fix it!
 * If you find a bug, try to fix it!